Maximum Number of Modes of Gaussian Mixtures: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Bernd Sturmfels for bringing the problem to their attention and for his supportive comments.
 Thanks to Peter Green for pointing to the discussion thread in the {\tt ANZstat} mailing list.
 Carlos Am\'endola was supported by the Einstein Foundation Berlin.
 Alexander Engstr\"om would like to thank G\"unter Ziegler and Freie Universit\"at Berlin for their hospitality during his sabbatical.
+The authors also express their gratitude to anonymous referees for their helpful suggestions.